Anti-Slavery Annual Statement 2018-19

 Our Policy on Modern Slavery

 Powys County Council's Modern Slavery Policy adopts an integrated approach bringing together key areas of safeguarding, policy support, human resources, procurement and civil contingencies.
-Powys County Council's Anti-Slavery Policy covers the 12 commitments of the Welsh Government's 'Code of Practice on Ethical Employment in the Supply Chains,' and also refers to safeguarding processes and responsibilities under the Modern Slavery Act 2015.
+Powys County Council's Anti-Slavery Policy covers the 12 commitments of the Welsh Government's 'Code of Practice on Ethical Employment in the Supply Chains'.
+It also refers to safeguarding processes and responsibilities under the Modern Slavery Act 2015.
 We have informed the Welsh Government that we are fully committed to comply with the Code.

 Our Process for Tackling Modern Slavery and Human Trafficking and Providing Support for Survivors

 We have processes in place to support survivors of Modern Slavery.

 - We will notify the Home Office of potential victims.

 - As a First Responder under the Modern Slavery Act 2015, we will refer potential victims to the National Referral Mechanism, (NRM).

 - We will refer all child victims to Independent Child Trafficking Advocates, (ICTAs)

 We are committed to ensuring that, at a minimum, National Living Wage (NLW) and National Minimum Wage (NMW) legislation are strictly complied with.
 The Council adopt relevant National Pay Agreements for employees, Powys County Council's pay rates are considerably above the current NLW and NMW levels.
 Furthermore, a Single Status agreement was implemented in April 2013 to ensure continued compliance with the Equal Pay Act.